goodyduru/goodyduru.github.io/_posts/2022-06-08-BitTorrent.md

 * **announce**: This contains the url of a single tracker.
 * **announce-list**: This contains a list of tracker urls.
 * **info**: This is a dictionary that contains file-related details.
 A hash of the bencoded value of this key (including the _d_ and _e_) is used by both the trackers and peers to identify the torrent file.
 Some of the details are:
     * _pieces_: A long binary string consisting of the concatenation of the SHA-1 hash of each piece.
-Each hash is 20 bytes long so this makes the length of this string a multiple of 20.
+Each hash is 20 bytes long, so this makes the length of this string a multiple of 20.
 We can divide this string length by 20 to get the exact number of pieces to download.
     * _piece length_: the size of each piece in bytes.
 The size of the last piece might not be as large as this value.
     * _name_: The name of the file/directory to download.
     * _files_: This key only appears when more than one file is downloaded.
 It's a dictionary that contains the _path_ and _length_ of each file.
     * _length_: This key only appears **directly under the info dictionary** when only one file is downloaded.
 It contains the size of the file in bytes.
 The value of this gives the accurate file size.
     When more than one file is downloaded, this key appears under the **files** key defined above.
 In this situation, a sum of these values gives the total size of the files.
-    The file(s) size must be calculated accurately because this helps in correctly inferring the last piece's size.
-The modulo function can calculate the last piece's size if the total file size is not divisible by the **piece length**.
+    The file(s) size must be accurately calculated because this helps in correctly inferring the last piece's size.
+The modulo function can calculate the final piece's size if the total file size is not divisible by the **piece length**.

 Note that these aren't all the keys in the torrent file.
 You can read about more torrent keys and details [here](https://wiki.theory.org/index.php/BitTorrentSpecification#Metainfo_File_Structure).

 Communication to the urls extracted from the **announce** and (maybe) **announce-list** elements are made to get the peers.
 The trackers' communication flow is explained in the next section.

 ### Tracker
-Communication with the tracker is necessary in order to get the peers.
-The trackers can be communicated with using either the UDP or HTTP/HTTPS protocol depending on the url scheme.
-UDP is used for trackers whose urls begin with _udp://_ while HTTP/HTTPS is used for trackers whose urls begin with _http://_ or _https://_.
+Communication with the tracker is necessary to get the peers.
+The trackers can be communicated with by either the UDP or HTTP/HTTPS protocol based on the url scheme.
+UDP is used for communication with trackers whose urls begin with _udp://_, while HTTP/HTTPS is used for communication with trackers whose urls start with _http://_ or _https://_.

-It's very possible that some of the trackers will produce an error when connected to so getting an error from them doesn't mean that your protocol implementation is wrong.
+Some of the trackers may produce an error on connection, so getting an error from them doesn't mean that your protocol implementation is wrong.
 The error might be due to a myriad of reasons that are beyond your control.
-This is why connecting to more of them increases your chances of getting peers.
+Connecting to more of them increases your chances of getting peers.

-Previously, it was http(s) that was the only protocol but due to the demand on trackers by peers and the overhead introduced by the http(s) protocol, udp was introduced.
+Previously, it was http(s) that was the only communication protocol, but because of the demand on trackers by peers and the overhead introduced by the http(s) protocol, udp was introduced.
 Both protocols will be covered here.

 #### HTTP(s) Protocol
-We won't cover https here since its only difference from http is the use of certificates.
+We won't cover https here since its only difference from http is that it uses certificates.

 A GET request is sent to the tracker where the url is either the **announce** value or one of the **announce-list** values.
-I wrote a very simple implementation of this using the sockets library but you're free to use any http library of your choice when building your client.
+I wrote a simple implementation of this using the sockets library, but you're free to use any http library of your choice when building your client.
 Some values are added as parameters to the url.
-Values that need to be encoded have to be encoded using the [percent encoded](https://en.wikipedia.org/wiki/Percent-encoding) method.
-Some of the important parameters are:
+Parameters that need to be encoded have to be encoded using the [percent-encoded](https://en.wikipedia.org/wiki/Percent-encoding) method.
+Some of the more important parameters are:

 * info_hash: This is the urlencoded SHA-1 hash of the **info** key value in the bencoded torrent dictionary.
-The hash is 20 bytes in length.
-The **info** key value has to include the _d_ and _e_ characters used to delimit the start and end of the dictionary.
+It is 20 bytes in length.
+The **info** key value must include the _d_ and _e_ characters used to delimit the start and end of the dictionary.
-It is important that the hash has to be correct because it is used by the tracker to determine the torrent file.
-If it's incorrect, the tracker will either produce an error or worse, give you a different set of peers.
+The hash has to be correct because the tracker uses it to determine the torrent file.
+If this is incorrect, the tracker will either produce an error or give you a different set of peers.
 The hash is a binary string and therefore has to be urlencoded.

-* peer_id: This is a unique id that your client generates to identify your device.
+* peer_id: This is a unique id your client generates to identify your device.
 The length has to be exactly 20 characters long.
 The characters can even be binary.
 Different BitTorrent clients have [different conventions](https://wiki.theory.org/index.php/BitTorrentSpecification#peer_id) for generating peer_id.
 This parameter value has to be urlencoded.

-* port: The port your client is listening on.
-It's usually set to between 6881-6889.
-If your device is behind a NAT, you might need to use TURN/STUN methods to determine what port is set in the NAT before setting this parameter.
+* port: The port on which your client is listening.
+It is typically set to between 6881-6889.
+If your device is behind a NAT, you might need to use TURN/STUN methods to determine what your port is in the NAT before setting this parameter.
 If you choose to be solely a leecher, you can set this to 0.

 * ip: The ip address of your client.
 If you choose to be solely a leecher, you can set this to 0.
-This is optional because most trackers ignore this as they can determine this from the ip address your HTTP request is coming from.
+It is optional because most trackers ignore this as they can determine this from the ip address your HTTP request is coming on.

 * compact: This determines the format of the peer string in the tracker's response.
-Setting this to 1 ensures that the peers list is returned as a string with each peer being 6 bytes long.
-This means that the number of peers received is a multiple of 6.
-The ip address and port of each peer are 4 bytes long and 2 bytes long respectively.
+Setting this to 1 ensures that the peers' list is formatted as a string with each peer being 6 bytes long, meaning that the number of peers received is a multiple of 6.
+The ip address and port of a peer are 4 bytes and 2 bytes long respectively.
 This is surprising because we know that ipv4 addresses in dotted format are a minimum of 7 bytes long (0.0.0.0).
-Well, they can also be represented as a  [decimal number](https://en.wikipedia.org/wiki/IPv4#Addressing).
-This number is stored in big-endian notation.
+Well, they can also be formatted as a [decimal number](https://en.wikipedia.org/wiki/IPv4#Addressing)(big-endian notation).
 The number formatted version of the ipv4 is 4 bytes.
-The port is 2 bytes because every port can be represented using 2 8-bit characters since the range is 0-65535.
-Setting this parameter to 0 ensures the peers list is returned as a bencoded dictionary.Many trackers prefer requests with this set to 1 in order to save bandwidth.
+The port is 2 bytes because every port can be represented using two 8-bit characters since the range is 0-65535.
+Setting this parameter to 0 ensures the peers' list is formatted as a bencoded dictionary.
+Many trackers prefer requests with this parameter set to 1 to save bandwidth.

 Here's an hypothetical request for a tracker whose url is http://opentracker.bittorrent.com/announce:7456